Grey zig zag pattern created using IZIZI logo with "IZIZI" in black in top right corner.

 Too Loud?

 I love that bold graphic style with blown up type, high-contrast black and white with punctuations of an accent.
-I find it an enjoyable space to design in too, but in the end I chose to go with something a little quieter.
+I also find it an enjoyable space to design in, but in the end I chose to go with something a little quieter.
 Here are some samples of the page headers on the site before I changed course.

 Playing with some patterns in the IZIZI grid: